POL 101 Introduction to American Politics (4 hours)

 POL 422 Seminar in Chinese Politics (4 hours)

 This course explores the ongoing political, social and economic transformations in Communist China, with emphasis on the post-Mao era (1978 to the present).
 General themes include Maoist versus Dengist politics, revolution versus reform, market reform in a communist state, factionalism, central-local relations, state-society relations and China in the international order.
 The course also examines current political and social issues.
-Prerequisite: POL 121 and POL 231, or permission of the instructor.
+Prerequisites: POL 121 and POL 231.

 POL 431 Seminar in Politics and Culture (4 hours)